abdullahalmasudpersonal/Book-Haven/Readme.md

 * Efforts have been made to make the application fully responsive on mobile, tablet and desktop devices.
 * Avoid Bootstrap or Tailwind CSS to style the application.
 Only vanilla CSS is used.

+#### 6 - Optional Bonus Features:

+* Implemented smooth animations for showing or hiding books.
+* Local storage is used to store the user's search and filter preferences, so that they persist when the page is refreshed.

 ### Notes:
 * No templates are used for the UI.
 * Only vanilla JS is used for this task.